 Use the combination of several solutions to reach the needed result:

-- Redis and Varnish.
-Redis is a universal tool for any type of caching, while Varnish can replace Redis for FPC.
+- Redis and Varnish cache.
+Redis is a universal tool for any type of caching, while Varnish cache can replace Redis for FPC.
 In practice, these two solutions are sometimes used together, complementing each other and ensuring fast speed even if something goes wrong with one of the tools.

 - CDN (Content delivery network).
 This service caches static content and retrieves it from the server closest to the client.
 It significantly unloads the store’s server and accelerates all processes, including TTFB.
 As a result, people receive content quicker.

 4. MySQL Optimization

 - Enable caching for queries returning the same results every time.

 - Configure indexes to make the database search work faster.